walbourn/walbourn.github.io/_posts/2013-12-24-directx-tool-kit-for-audio.md

 ``*`` = The December 2013 releases of <a href="http://go.microsoft.com/fwlink/?LinkId=248929">DirectXTK</a> and <a href="http://go.microsoft.com/fwlink/?LinkId=248926">DirectXTex</a> on CodePlex fully support development for both Xbox One ADK and Xbox One XDK developers.
 See <a href="http://www.xbox.com/en-us/Developers/id">ID@Xbox</a>.

 <strong>Update:</strong> The January 2014 release of DirectXTK includes voice management and optional mastering volume limiter.
 Refreshed all the Simple Sample releases to include <em>DirectXTK for Audio</em> demo.
-DirectX Tool Kit is also hosted on <a href="https://github.com/Microsoft/DirectXTK">GitHub</a></p>
+DirectX Tool Kit is also hosted on <a href="https://github.com/Microsoft/DirectXTK">GitHub</a>

-<p><strong>Windows 10: </strong>When building with the Windows 10 SDK, <em>DirectX Tool Kit</em> for Audio uses <a href="https://msdn.microsoft.com/en-us/library/windows/desktop/ee415802.aspx">XAudio 2.9</a>.
+<strong>Windows 10: </strong>When building with the Windows 10 SDK, <em>DirectX Tool Kit</em> for Audio uses <a href="https://msdn.microsoft.com/en-us/library/windows/desktop/ee415802.aspx">XAudio 2.9</a>.